Gravel Mining in the Tamagawa River

 Gravel Mining Since the Taisho Era

-During the Taisho era, the use of concrete aggregates became widespread, and gravel from the Tamagawa River was also utilized.
-Especially after the Great Kanto Earthquake in Taisho 12 (1923), the production of river gravel surged due to reconstruction demands.
-At that time, the center of gravel extraction from the Tamagawa River was in the middle reaches around Tachikawa to Inagi.
-This was because the lower reaches had already been depleted.
-From the late Taisho period, large excavators and mechanical boats began to be used, allowing for a consistent process from gravel extraction to sorting and washing, leading to the mechanization and rationalization of the gravel industry.
+During the Taisho era, the use of gravel as aggregate for concrete became widespread, and gravel from the Tama River was also utilized.
+Especially after the Great Kanto Earthquake in 1923, the demand for reconstruction caused a rapid increase in river gravel production.
+Around this time, the center of gravel mining in the Tama River was the middle reaches from Tachikawa to Inagi.
+This was because the lower reaches had already been exhausted.
+From the late Taisho era, large excavators and dredging vessels began to be used, enabling integrated operations from gravel extraction to sorting and washing, which advanced the mechanization and rationalization of the gravel industry.

 Construction of Gravel Railways

-The extraction of gravel was closely related to the construction of railways.
-The following is a list of railways that were laid for the purpose of gravel extraction and transportation in the areas surrounding Inagi.
+Gravel extraction was closely related to the construction of railways.
+The railways laid around the Inagi area for the purpose of gravel extraction and transportation are listed as follows.

 Impact of Gravel Mining